M-RAL/.github/profile/README.md

 ## Get in Touch 📧

-We welcome feedback, collaboration proposals, and inquiries about commercial licenses.
+We welcome feedback, community support, collaboration proposals, and inquiries about commercial licenses.
 Reach out to us at: [MermozRAL.Association@gmail.com](mailto:MermozRAL.Association@gmail.com)